 These numbers also mean that one in three people worldwide socialize on various platforms.

-With social media becoming more and more ever-present, it’s no surprise that social media users are growing steadily every year.
-In this blog, we’ll take a look at the social media user trends across the globe and explore what it means for businesses in 2023.
+In this blog, we’ll take a look at the social media user trends across the globe and explore what they mean for brands and businesses in 2023.

-- On average, the typical social media user interacts with 6.6 social media platforms.
+- A typical social media user interacts with 6.6 social media platforms.

 - Eastern Asia has the most social media users (26%) as of 2023.

 - Social media is used by 85% of the world’s 5.27 billion mobile phone users.

 - China, with 1.02 billion users, is the country with the most social media users.
 India and the United States make it to the top three with 755.47 million and 302.25 million users, respectively.